jorendorff/git-ignorance/ignorance.md

 All these variables and many more are documented in `man git-config`.

+> OK, so what are "git logical variables" (`git var`)?

+???

 ## References and reflogs

+> What exactly is a ref?
+How are they stored?
+What are the rules
+> regarding how they are updated on push/pull/clone?

+???

 > What exactly is the reflog?